Background

 It's a book of a spare and dark American love and loss, where leaves glint "coldly/like fluorescent bulbs about to burn out," but the shadow here is always considered, touched with beauty, and well-earned.

-Brenna graduated from Grinnell College with a bachelor's degree in 1977 and received his master's degree from the University of Minnesota in 1980.
+Brennan graduated from Grinnell College with a bachelor's degree in 1977 and received his master's degree from the University of Minnesota in 1980.
 He then also earned a Doctor of Philosophy degree in 1984, specializing in English.
+As a senior in college he won election to Phi Beta Kappa and as a freshman lettered in varsity baseball.
+At Grinnell, he won an honorable mention in the Selden Whitcomb Poetry Contest, and at Minnesota he won three honorable mentions in the Academy of American Poets contests.

-Brennan started his career working as a visiting assistant professor of English at the University of Minnesota from 1984 to 1985, and since then he has taught at Indiana State University, first as an assistant professor of English, then as an associate, and since 1992, as a professor of English there.
+While writing his doctoral dissertation on Wordsworth, Turner, and Romantic Landscape Traditions, Brennan worked as an editor at Golle and Holmes Financial Learning, in Minnetonka, Minnesota, from 1982-1984.
+He started his teaching career working as a visiting assistant professor of English at the University of Minnesota from 1984 to 1985, and since then he has taught at Indiana State University, first as an assistant professor of English, then as an associate, and since 1992, as a professor of English there.
+He also served as Acting Associate Director of Honors and as Director of Graduate Studies.
+He retired in May 2017.

-Brenna was married Laura L. Fredendall from 1977 to 1987 when the couple decided to get divorced.
-He then married Beverley Simms on May 21, 1994, with whom he has one son, Daniel William.
-They live in Terre Haute.
+Brennan was married Laura L. Fredendall from 1977 to 1987 when the couple decided to get divorced.
+Together they had one son, Daniel William, a safety director in Memphis.
+He then married Beverley Simms on May 21, 1994.
+They live in Columbus, Ohio.